libp2p/go-libp2p/examples/pubsub/basic-chat-with-rendezvous/README.md

 ./chat
 ```

-To change the topic name, use the `-topic` flag:
+To change the topic name, use the `-topicName` flag:

 ```shell
 go run . -topicName=adifferenttopic